ECronin1973/Applied_Statistics_MyWork/README.md

  The effect size will be referenced in the conclusion as it provides a more comprehensive interpretation of the results, highlighting not only whether the differences are statistically significant but also how meaningful they are in practical terms.

- __t-test Performed__
+  ## t-test Performed

   A t-test was performed to determine if there is a significant difference between the two treatment groups (trt1 and trt2).
 The following values were extracted from running the code:

   t-statistic value -3.0100985421243616:

   The t-statistic measures the size of the difference relative to the variation in the sample data.
 It represents the standardized difference between the means of the two groups (trt1 and trt2).
 Here’s what this value means:

   A negative t-statistic indicates that the mean of the first group (trt1) is less than the mean of the second group (trt2).

   The magnitude of the t-statistic (-3.01 in this case) indicates how many standard deviations the means are apart.
 A value of -3.01 suggests that the means are about 3 standard deviations apart, which is quite substantial.

   p-value: 0.0075184261182198574:

   The p-value helps determine the significance of these results.
 Here’s what it means:

   The p-value represents the probability of obtaining test results at least as extreme as the observed results, under the null hypothesis (which assumes that there is no difference between the group means).

   A p-value of 0.0075 is less than the common significance threshold of 0.05, indicating strong evidence against the null hypothesis.

- __ANOVA test Performed__
+ ## ANOVA test Performed

- ANOVA was performed to determine if there is a significant difference between the three treatment groups (ctrl, trt1, and trt2).
+ ANOVA test was performed to determine if there is a significant difference between the three treatment groups (ctrl, trt1, and trt2).
 The result of the test was:

  ANOVA F-statistic: 4.846087862380136: